emailjs/emailjs-mime-codec/README.md

 This module requires `TextEncoder` and `TextDecoder` to exist as part of the StringEncoding API (see: [MDN](https://developer.mozilla.org/en-US/docs/WebAPI/Encoding_API) [whatwg.org](http://encoding.spec.whatwg.org/#api)).
 Firefox 19+ is basically the only browser that supports this at the time of writing, while [Chromium in canary, not stable](https://code.google.com/p/chromium/issues/detail?id=243354).
 Luckily, [there is a polyfill](https://github.com/whiteout-io/stringencoding)!

-Also, if you use phantomjs, you might need [this polyfill for ArrayBuffer #slice](https://github.com/ttaubert/node-arraybuffer-slice)

 ## Installation

 ### [volo](http://volojs.org/):